Coldmooon/CVPretrain/README.md

-# CatPretrain.cv
+# CVPretrain

-CatPretrain.cv is a project that optimizes the official PyTorch example on ImageNet.
+CVPretrain is a project that optimizes the official PyTorch example on ImageNet.

 ## Requirements